chris-sanders/chris-sanders.github.io/_posts/2018-05-05-block-device-in-containers.md

 ---

 Containers are a great tool for delivering and operating software.
-There are some situations that prove difficult to run in containers including applications which require access to block devices.
-LXD provides a way to mount block devices into a container enabling applications like ceph-osd to run inside a LXD container.
+There are some situations that are difficult to run in containers including applications which require access to block devices.
+LXD provides a way to mount block devices into a container allowing applications like ceph-osd to run inside a LXD container.
 This post will describe how I'm using LXD to containerize ceph-osd, the benefits it provides, and some caveats you should be aware if you go down a similar path.